 Post Closing Mortgage Disclosures

-The Final Good Faith Estimate of Settlement Costs will disclose the final costs and settlement charges and the final closing expenses incurred by the mortgage loan borrower.
-You will also get a private mortgage insurance disclosure which specifically explains the terms of your private mortgage insurance and the benefits to the lender.
-Appraisal notice mortgage disclosures needs to be disclosed to you as well that states your right to obtain a copy of an appraisal report.
+The Final Closing Disclosures of Settlement Costs will disclose the final costs and settlement charges and the final closing expenses incurred by borrowers.
+Borrowers will also get a private mortgage insurance disclosure which specifically explains the terms of private mortgage insurance and the benefits to the lender.
+Appraisal notice disclosures need to be disclosed to the borrower as well that states consumer right to obtain a copy of an appraisal report.